Nationalists not extremists: Pravy Sektor deny radicalism claims

 Leader of group which emerged from the Maidan protests tells Kim Sengupta in Avdiivka that it strenuously checks who signs up

-“We are not extremists, we are not ultras, we are not hard or far-right.
+“We are not extremists, we are not ultras, we are not hard or far right.
 These are the labels some people use against us, and these labels are wrong,” Dmytro Kotsyubaylo wanted to stress at the base of his unit on Ukraine’s frontline.

 The young commander of the Pravy Sektor (Right Sector) unit pointed out that strenuous efforts have been made to keep out those who held Nazi, fascist or racist views, and that would remain the case if another conflict erupted and there were urgent needs for recruits.

-Pravy Sektor is one of the most well-known and also controversial armed groups to emerge from the fierce street clashes of the Maidan protests which overthrew the government of pro-Moscow president Viktor Yanukovych seven years ago.
+Pravy Sektor is one of the most well-known and controversial armed groups to emerge from the fierce street clashes of the Maidan protests which overthrew the government of pro-Moscow president Viktor Yanukovych seven years ago.

 The group’s fighters went on to play a prominent part in the conflict against the separatists which followed in the east, and became, in the process, figures of hate for their Ukrainian and Russian adversaries.
-For the first six months of the fighting, Pravy Sektor was one of the top three most mentioned political groups in Russian mass media and the organisation was banned in Moscow.
+For the first six months of the fighting, Pravy Sektor was one of the top three most mentioned political groups in Russian media and the organisation was banned in Moscow.

-Pravy Sektor has also, it should be noted, faced fierce criticism within Ukraine for its hardline nationalist membership when formed and its militant activities which led to clashes with police.
+Pravy Sektor has also, it should be noted, faced fierce criticism within Ukraine for its hardline nationalist membership when formed and its militant activities which have led to clashes with police.

-In the current combustible crisis in Ukraine, amid the threat of war with more than 100,000 Russian troops massed across the border, Pravy Sektor continues to be held up as dangerous bogeymen by the separatists and their backers in Moscow.
+In the current combustible crisis in Ukraine, with the threat of war looming and more than 100,000 Russian troops surrounding the border, Pravy Sektor continues to be held up as dangerous bogeymen by the separatists and their backers in Moscow.

-Earlier this week a senior official of the Kremlin-backed breakaway Donetsk Peoples Republic (DPR) claimed that a group of Polish “mercenaries” have been identified preparing to carry out “terrorist and sabotage attacks” working alongside Pravy Sektor fighters.
+Earlier this week a senior official of the Kremlin-backed breakaway Donetsk People’s Republic (DPR) claimed that a group of Polish “mercenaries” have been identified preparing to carry out “terrorist and sabotage attacks” working alongside Pravy Sektor fighters.

-The “mercenaries”, according to Eduard Basurin, have been trained by the British with newly-supplied British weaponry.
+The “mercenaries”, according to Eduard Basurin, have been trained by the British with newly supplied British weaponry.
 London had sent a consignment of NLAW anti-tank missiles to Ukraine, trained around 20,000 Ukrainian troops, and tales of British “hidden hand” has been a theme in the separatist narrative.

-“We are very grateful to the British for sending us the missiles, and we are grateful to all our allies, but at the end we also know we’ll have to fight for ourselves.
-We are not involved in any conspiracies with foreign troops,” said Kotsyubaylo,whose nom-de-guerre is Da Vinci.
+“We are very grateful to the British for sending us the missiles, and we are grateful to all our allies, but [in] the end we also know we’ll have to fight for ourselves.
+We are not involved in any conspiracies with foreign troops,” said Kotsyubaylo, whose nom-de-guerre is Da Vinci.

 “We don’t know what Vladimir Putin will do.
 He may start an offensive here in the Donbas manufacturing some provocation, or he may decide that with so much international attention, he will not carry out an attack.
-But the Russians have, as you know, build up a huge force over there and will they simply go home?”
+But the Russians have, as you know, built up a huge force over there and will they simply go home?”

-Pravy Sektor also denied the claims of foreign collusion, insisting any missions it carries out is in liaison with Ukraine’s armed forces and their actions are monitored by the government.
+Pravy Sektor also denied the claims of foreign collusion, insisting any mission it carries out is in liaison with Ukraine’s armed forces and their actions are monitored by the government.

-Regarded once with wariness and hostility by the country’s military and political hierarchy, it has become more widely accepted after internal changes and also successes in the battlefield.
+Regarded once with wariness and hostility by the country’s military and political hierarchy, it has become more widely accepted after internal changes and successes on the battlefield.

-The highly symbolic official recognition of the part the organisation has played in the country’s war came with the awarding of the title of ‘Hero of Ukraine’ to Kotsyubaylo by President Volodymyr Zelensky.
+The highly symbolic official recognition of the part the organisation has played in the country’s war came with the awarding of the title of “Hero of Ukraine” to Kotsyubaylo by president Volodymyr Zelensky.

-The 26-year-old captain in the Sektor’s military wing, Corps of Ukrainian Volunteers, wore combat fatigues at the ceremony as he was also decorated with the ‘Order of the Golden Star’ for courage and leadership, as watching MPs gave a standing ovation.
+The 26-year-old captain wore combat fatigues at the ceremony as he was also decorated with the “Order of the Golden Star” for courage and leadership, as watching MPs gave a standing ovation.

-Last week Kotsyubaylo had a meeting with General Valerii Zaluzhnyi, the head of the Ukrainian military, leading to speculation that discussions were taking place about what role the unit might play on the eastern front when hostilities break out.
+Last week Kotsyubaylo had a meeting with general Valerii Zaluzhnyi, the head of the Ukrainian military, leading to speculation that discussions were taking place about what role the unit might play on the eastern front when hostilities break out.

-“General Zaluzhnyi is well liked, respected by the soldiers, they feel that they have his support, that was not the case with some of his predecessors.
+“General Zaluzhnyi is well-liked, respected by the soldiers.
+They feel that they have his support [which] was not the case with some of his predecessors.
 That leadership would be very valuable if we have difficult times ahead,” Kotsyubaylo told me at his base near Avdiivka.

 “As for my award, well there are many, many people who fought bravely, some of them died doing so, what I got was really for everyone.
-But it is good that the government is recognising the work being done by out unit, we are getting integrated into the armed forces.
+But it is good that the government is recognising the work being done by our unit, we are getting integrated into the armed forces.
 We are defending our country, as everyone has a right to do.”

-The name Da Vinci came from Kotsyubaylo’s student days as an arts student and also for his oft-expressed admiration for the Renaissance polymath.
+The name Da Vinci came from Kotsyubaylo’s days as an art student and also for his oft-expressed admiration for the Renaissance polymath.

 “I was a student really interested in academic matters when the Maidan began and figures like Leonardo Da Vinci were my idols.
 I began to take part in the protests like the others.
 We were fighting against a government which was trying to suppress our rights, that was my only political motivation.
 And then when the Russians occupied a part of our country, we felt it was our duty to fight them.”